tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 - Same schema as Variant A
 - No back-reference from Profile → Customer

-👉 Simplifies the object model by removing bidirectional complexity.
+Simplifies the object model by removing bidirectional complexity.
+As with Variant A, placing the foreign key in `Customer` feels less conceptually common from a Relational Database perspective.

 ---